 Nowadays, many compost bins come with odor-preventing features like charcoal filters, and you definitely want to prevent them.
 Flies are attracted to the gases given off by rotting food.
 Ultimately, a secure lid will do more than anything else to keep odors and gases at bay.
 If you’d really like to eliminate any chance of food waste stink, then a freezer-safe compost bin might be your best option.

 What kind of food can be made into compost?

 When composting food items, you’re always safe with fruits and vegetables.
 In addition, eggshells, coffee grounds, and tea bags can go into your compost bin without hesitation.
 Meat, dairy, and animal bones require higher temperatures when composting and secure areas away from pests.
-Whether to include those is either you if it's your own backyard pile, or the organization running the compost.
+It's up to you to decide if it's for your own backyard pile, or an organization doing composting.

 What should never be composted?

 Fats, grease, and oils are rarely welcome in composting since they don't break down and attract pests.
 Human and animal wastes, as well as human proteins like hair, coated paper, and diseased plants should also never be in a composting pile.